Derivasians/styleguide/README.md

 # Derivasians Java Style Guide

 ## 1 Introduction
 This document serves as the **complete** definition of Derivasians's coding standards for source code in the Java™ Programming Language.
-A Java source file is described as being in Google Style if and only if it adheres to the rules herein.
+A Java source file is described as being in Derivasians Style if and only if it adheres to the rules herein.

 Like other programming style guides, the issues covered span not only aesthetic issues of formatting, but other types of conventions or coding standards as well.
 However, this document focuses primarily on the **hard-and-fast rules** that we follow universally, and avoids giving advice that isn't clearly enforceable (whether by human or tool).

-This document was heavily based off of the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+This document was based off of the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).

 ### 1.1 Terminology notes
 In this document, unless otherwise clarified: